The Table of Contents may be found here.

 reaction with mild acids to produce bubbles are distinctive enough

 Geologists studying sedimentary formations will often attempt to construct the paleotopography of a region at various times in the past.
-This starts with the obvious: Wherever there is a sedimentary bed of the particular age we are interested in, we know that the conditions that produced that kind of sedimentary rock were at work at that location at that time.
-So wherever we see exposures of the Arroyo Peñasco Group, we know that that area was covered with a shallow sea 345 million years ago.
+This starts with the obvious: Wherever there is a rock bed of the particular age we are interested in, we know that the conditions that produced that kind of rock were at work at that location at that time.
+So wherever we see exposures of the Arroyo Peñasco Group limestone, we know that that area was covered with a shallow sea 345 million years ago.

 There is no other significant Mississippian formation in northern New Mexico.
-Can we conclude that these areas were high ground 345 million years ago?
+Can we conclude that areas lacking Arroyo Peñasco Group were high ground 345 million years ago?
 Unfortunately, there are three other possibilities.
-One that has probably occurred to you already is that most of this area is covered with beds that are younger in Mississippian age and conceal any older rocks.
+One that has probably occurred to you already is that most of this area is covered with beds that are younger than Mississippian age and conceal any older rocks.
 Unless we have reliable drilling data for these areas, we do not know whether any Mississippian rocks are located there.
 In principle, further drilling might someday give us that information.